 WHAT IS THE BEST BLACK DYE FOR CLOTHES?

 There are so many black dyes on the market.
 However, you have to be careful about which dye you opt for, especially when you are a beginner in the game.
 The reason is simple; most dyes are suited for specific fabric types.
-For instance, there are black dyes that are best suited for clothes made out of polyester fiber, cotton fiber, jeans cloth, etc.
+For instance, there are black dyes that are best suited for clothes made out of polyester fabric, cotton fabric, Nylon fabric, Acrylic fabric, wool fabric, etc.

 Hence, it might be confusing trying to decide the best dye for black clothes.
 Lucky for you, we’ve got your back.
 The best black dye for clothes, especially for beginners, is the all-purpose dye.
 This type of dye caters to both cotton and polyester materials.